lavalleedelgado/ClusterVentureCapital/README.md

 hive -f hql/load_form_d_data.hql >> sec.out
 ```

-### US Bureau of Labor Statistics, QCEW survey
+### US Bureau of Labor Statistics, [QCEW survey](https://www.bls.gov/cew/downloadable-data-files.htm)

-The quarterly survey collects county employment and wage data by industry.
+The quarterly survey collects employment and wage data by county and industry.
 The data also offer aggregation at the metropolitan statistical area (MSA) level, which more naturally describes the lived economic climate.
+Importantly, this data is not available at the postal code level, which is the geographic unit the SEC reports.
 Each publication of the QCEW is a ZIP directory of CSV files for each geopgrahy.
 I only keep those that correspond to a MSA and cut the header row.

 | `pld_emp`  | type     |
 | ---------- | -------- |